 FAST FACTS / Hotel Contact List

 Room rates may attract a 5 percent service charge and a 10 percent VAT.
-The rates listed below are an average of the best available internet rates (BAR) as a rule of thumb only.
+Any rates listed below are an average of the best available internet rates (BAR) as a rule of thumb only.
 Check hotel websites for steep seasonal discounts.
-Exchange rate around US$1 = 21,802 dong.
-For information and bookings check out the Tourist Information Centre (tel: [84-8] 3822-6033, 4G-4H Le Loi Street, District 1, www.ticvietnam.com).
+In general room prices in Ho Chi Minh City will start from around US$80 a night at three-star establishments, US$110 a night at good four-star hotels to US$245-$350 at five-star or luxury addresses.
+Budget hotels are much cheaper.
+Exchange rate around US$1=D22,500 Vietnam dong.

 Saigon business hotels and longstays

 Caravelle Saigon.
 Tel: [84-8] 3823-4999, fax: 3824-3999, (e-mail: firstname.lastname@example.org or www.caravellehotel.com).